kevincon/kevintechnology.com/_drafts/vr_proposal.md

 ![Picture of me and Kacha celebrating our engagement]({{ "/assets/proposal/engaged.jpg" | absolute_url }})

-I learned a lot about Unity while working on this project, and despite a few technical challenges that I will blog about separately, working with Unity and the Windows Mixed Reality Toolkit was a pretty enjoyable experience.
+I learned a lot about Unity while working on this project, and despite a few technical challenges that I will blog about separately, working with Unity and the Windows Mixed Reality Toolkit was an enjoyable experience.